-■ Tsunami Wave Height over Time for Simulated Gauge Stations Figure 5: Top three charts depict the tsunami waves as they arrive at the selected reference points (simulated gauge stations).
-It shows the change in wave heights for all five tsunami scenarios over an 6-hour period.
-The model predicts the first tsunami wave will arrive at the entrance to Coos Bay in approximately 20 minutes.
+Figure 5: This chart depicts the tsunami waves as they arrive at the selected reference point (simulated gauge station).
+It shows the change in wave heights for all five tsunami scenarios over an 8-hour period.
 The starting water elevation (0.0 hour) takes into account the local land subsidence or uplift caused by the earthquake.
-Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and bathymetry.
-Bottom chart depicts the change in wave height for the XXL tsunami scenario only.
-Modeled wave heights, arrival times, and wave durations can help emergency response personnel plan for a tsunami.
-(Chart revised 07/15/2012.)
+Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and